Atlanta Symphony Orchestra: History

-Since 2005, the Orchestra had been actively planning for the construction of a new principal concert hall.
+Since 2005, the orchestra had been actively planning for the construction of a new principal concert hall.
 In 2008, the ASO opened its new 12,000-seat Verizon Wireless Amphitheatre at Encore Park in north Fulton County in the town of Alpharetta, some 22 miles north of Atlanta, where it presents concerts of its own as well as those by various pops groups.
 Encore Park and the Amphitheatre are owned by the Woodruff Arts Center, the ASO's parent organization.
 Including Encore Park and its activities at Atlanta Symphony Hall and Chastain Park, the ASO expects to present more than 300 performances annually.
 With a budget expected to increase to US$50 million with the completion of its new Amphitheatre, the ASO has become one of the six or seven largest orchestras in America, by budget size.
-The ASO's budget includes not only the costs of production, along with musician and staff salaries and benefits, but also the Orchestra's very significant expenditures on education, community outreach, special events and fundraising.
+The ASO's budget includes not only the costs of production, along with musician and staff salaries and benefits, but also the orchestra's very significant expenditures on education, community outreach, special events and fundraising.

 Past assistant conductors of the ASO have included Joseph Young.
 The current associate conductor of the ASO is Jerry Hou.
 One noted past ASO member was Jane Little, who debuted as a double bassist in Atlanta on February.
 4, 1945, at the age of 16.
 Said to be the longest-tenured orchestra musician in the world, Little remained a member of the ASO for the rest of her life until her death on May 15, 2016 at age 87, a few hours after collapsing during an ASO concert.

 In December 2020, Nathalie Stutzmann first guest-conducted the ASO.
 She returned in February 2021 for an additional guest-conducting engagement, in a streamed quarantine concert.
 In October 2021, the ASO announced the appointment of Stutzmann as its next music director, effective with the 2022-2023 season, with an initial contract of four years.
 Stutzmann is the first female conductor to be named music director of the ASO.
+In November 2025, the orchestra announced an extension of Stutzmann's contract as its music director through the 2028-2029 season.

 The orchestra was featured on R.E.M.'s 1991 album Out of Time, most notably on "Losing My Religion".
 Members of the orchestra performed with the band on November 10, 1991, when R.E.M. recorded a special live performance of "Losing My Religion" for an MTV 10th Anniversary Special.
+Members of the orchestra also recorded parts on four songs on R.E.M.'s next album, 1992's Automatic for the People.